-G. Access to Site; Off-Street Parking.
+H. Access to site; off-street parking.

-- 1. The required parking for residential units is 1.5 parking spaces per dwelling unless modified by the Planning Board. - 2.
-The required parking for commercial uses shall be as required by §300-182 unless modified by the Planning Board due to special circumstances of a particular site including, but not limited to:

-- a.
-The use of shared parking between different uses on the same site and/or shared parking between adjacent properties. - b.
-The use of conservation parking spaces. - c.
-The availability of on-street parking or public parking within close proximity to the site. - d.
-Variation in the probable time of maximum use of differing uses on the same site.

-H. Recreation.

-The required recreation for multi-family units built within mixed use development projects shall be as required in the R-3 zone except that the Planning Board may modify this requirement due to special circumstances of a particular site and the proximity of the site to nearby public recreation.

-I. Plan of Development.

-No building permit or certificate of occupancy for any building designed for multi-family mixed-use residential developments, town-house style residential developments, stores or shops for the conduct of retail business, or professional and business office developments within the Jefferson Valley Planned Design District Overlay Zone shall be issued, except in accordance with a plan of development or amendment thereof approved by the Planning Board, and after said approved plan of development, signed and certified by the Chairperson of the Planning Board is issued and filed with the Town Clerk in the records of the Town.

-J. Official submission and review of plan.
+- (1) The required parking for residential units is 1.5 parking spaces per dwelling unless modified by the Planning Board. - (2) The required parking for commercial uses shall be as required by § 300-182 unless modified by the Planning Board due to special circumstances of a particular site, including, but not limited to: - (a) The use of shared parking between different uses on the same site and/or shared parking between adjacent properties. - (b) The use of conservation parking spaces. - (c) The availability of on-street parking or public parking within close proximity to the site. - (d) Variation in the probable time of maximum use of differing uses on the same site. - I. Recreation.
+The required recreation for multifamily units built within mixed-use development projects shall be as required in the R-3 zone except that the Planning Board may modify this requirement due to special circumstances of a particular site and the proximity of the site to nearby public recreation. - J. Plan of development.
+No building permit or certificate of occupancy for any building designed for multifamily mixed-use residential developments, townhouse-style residential developments, stores or shops for the conduct of retail business, or professional and business office developments within the Jefferson Valley Planned Design District Overlay Zone shall be issued, except in accordance with a plan of development or amendment thereof approved by the Planning Board, and after said approved plan of development, signed and certified by the Chairperson of the Planning Board is issued and filed with the Town Clerk in the records of the Town. - K. Official submission and review of plan.
 The Planning Board shall take action within 62 days of the submission to it of the plan of development.
-The site plan shall be considered officially submitted only when all the required surveys, plans and data in accordance with the requirements of Chapter 195, Land Development described in the above sections have been checked for completeness by the Town Engineer and Director of Planning and filed with the Planning Board.
+The site plan shall be considered officially submitted only when all the required surveys, plans and data in accordance with the requirements of Chapter 195, Land Development, described in the above sections have been checked for completeness by the Town Engineer and Director of Planning and filed with the Planning Board. - L. Unique buildings.

-K. Unique buildings.

 The Town Board acknowledges that there are unique buildings holding historical value within the Town and the Town Board may, in its discretion, designate a building as a unique building under its own incentive or upon referral by the Advisory Board on Architecture and Community Appearance.
 Modifications necessary to accommodate a new use will be permitted; however, it is the intention to require that all project plans retain original features of the buildings, including window type and configuration, front entries, storefronts (if applicable), and identifying decorative details, including those that provide a historical reference to the original use of the building.
-This provision shall be in addition to the the requirements of Chapter 198: Heritage Preservation, should a unique building be a Designated Landmark.
+This provision shall be in addition to the requirements of Chapter 198, Heritage Preservation, should a unique building be a designated landmark.

-The Town Board hereby designates the following buildings in this Jefferson Valley Planned Design District as unique buildings:
+§ 300-256 The Town Board hereby designates the following buildings in this Jefferson Valley Planned Design District as unique buildings: